OvatoToken/Ovato/README.md

 ![Your Token Logo](https://res.cloudinary.com/commerce/image/upload/v1725997493/q36rwrx5kspwkg6qvhvf.png)

 ## Overview
-Ovato is a next-generation digital asset built to revolutionize the way we think about blockchain transactions.
+Ovato is a next-generation digital asset, built to revolutionize the way we think about blockchain transactions.
 Designed for seamless, low-cost transactions, it serves as the foundation for super fast transactions that settle over the blockchain within seconds.
-Ovato provides an end to end solution allowing merchants and consumers to have a closed ecosystem allowing commerce to become frictionless, hence eliminating inefficiencies.
+Ovato provides an end-to-end solution, enabling merchants and consumers to have a closed ecosystem.
+This allows commerce to become frictionless, hence eliminating inefficiencies.

 ## Key Features
 - **Low Transaction Fees:** Ovato leverages an innovative blockchain structure that moves beyond the limitations of conventional token standards.
 This unique design allows enhanced transaction throughput and reduced fees, ensuring faster, more cost-effective operations.